MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-profiles.md

 ## Create a capability profile

-The exact settings for a capability profile depends on the profile in use.
+The exact settings for a capability profile depend on the profile in use.
 As an example, let's configure the Hyper-V capability profile to specify high availability for resources used in a private VMM cloud.

 1. In the VMM console, select > **Library** > **Create** > **Capability Profiles**.
 2. In **Create Capability Profile** > **General**, type in a profile name.
 In **Capabilities**, specify the profile settings.